Narrasravani12/M2_EmbSys/Project/5_Report/readme.md

 The relay is an electromagnetic switch,used to control the electrical de-vices.Copper core magnetic ux plays the main role here.The relay's switch connections are usually labelled COM,NC,and NO.COM=Common,always connect to this,it is the moving part of the switch.NC=Normally Closed,COM is connected to this when the relay coil.
 # ULN2003A IC
 The ULN IC is the most commonly used Motor driver IC.
-This IC is used to drive very high current loads with the help of digital logic circuits like operational ampliers,Timers,Gates,aurdino etc...
+This IC is used to drive very high current loads with the help of digital logic circuits like operational amplifers,Timers,Gates,aurdino etc...
 This is a 16 pin IC, in which there are 7 Darlington pairs, each can drive the loads in the range of 50V and 500 mA.
 These Darlington pairs have 7 input pins and 7 output pins, and other are a common pin and a ground pin.
 # Buzzer
 A buzzer is a Audio signal Device which lets the audio out of it mechanically.
 These are basically used in alarm devices, timers etc...
-A buzzer is a very tiny device but also an eective one to integrate audio features to any of the projects.
+A buzzer is a very tiny device but also an effective one to integrate audio features to any of the projects.
 The features of the buzzer are voltage rate - 6V DC operating Voltage - 4-8 V DC Current Rating - upto 30mA Audio Type - a continuous beep Frequency resonated - upto 2300Hz.